isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-24-post-7-sep-2021-or-entrepreneurship-exposure-series-session-3-or-learn-about-startup-success-in-singapore.md

 #### Session speakers

+- Samuel Tey, Chief Executive Officer and Founder, **Axe Factor**
 - Muhd Shamir Abdul Rahim, Co-founder, **GotSurge**
+- Ho Zhi Hui, Co-founder, **Skilio**
 - Glen Lim, Senior Associate, Partnership Lead, **SWITCH Programme Office, Enterprise Singapore**
-- Ho Zhi Hui, Co-founder, **Skilio**

 Learn more about the series [here](https://www.switchsg.org/talent/entrepreneurship-exposure-series/overview) and apply by 1 August 2021, 2359 (SGT) – limited slots available!

 #### Gain exclusive access to knowledge on launching a startup from prominent local founders

 What does it take to start up, from coming up with a business plan and getting market validation to building your customer base and securing funding, from the perspective of founders?
-Learn directly from the founder of Glints, Skilio and GotSurge on how they grew their ideas into successful startups.
+Learn directly from the founder of Axe Factor, Skilio and GotSurge on how they grew their ideas into successful startups.

 #### Exclusive opportunity to get a mentor or take part in the Youth Challenge along with signing up for the series